businesshotelsdeveloper-dot/businesshotels.com/src/business-hotels-mcp/README.md

-## 🌍  BusinessHotels Agentic API - Universal LLM Compatibility.
+## 🌍  BusinessHotels Agentic API - Universal LLM Compatibility
 The **BusinessHotels.com MCP Server** is built on the OpenAI-compatible JSON Schema format—the universal standard accepted by all leading AI platforms.
 This enables zero-config auto-registration across the entire agentic ecosystem.

 | Platform | Integration Method | Status |